 I love a good, traditional banana bread as much as the next girl, but I also really like to mix things up a bit sometimes and throw in some spices.

 My favorite spices to add are cinnamon and nutmeg, so I thought that I would share with you all today the recipe that I developed for whenever I get the urge for some spicy banana goodness.

-That being said, here are some pics of the final product!
+That being said, here are a couple of pics of the final product!